Easy White Loaf

 It couldn't be easier, and the pleasure of eating it is difficult to match.

-You can now watch how to make Easy White Loaf, and other White Breads, in our Cookery School 'Bread for Beginners' Term White Breads video lesson below.
+You can now watch how to make Easy White Loaf, in our Cookery School Video, just tap the image to play.

 Measure the flour, salt and yeast into a bowl, using a spatula mix everything together thoroughly.